m-mandel/FiveOPoker/README.md

 Details and usage instructions can be seen in README.txt

-Extensive review of the project and its implementation can be seen in the project report: FiveOPoker.pdf
+Extensive review of the project and its implementation can be seen in the project report: Final Report.pdf